zachleat/zachleat.com/_posts/2022-07-29-build-benchmark.md

     * Read more on [(nextjs.org) Advanced Features: Using MDX with Next.js](https://nextjs.org/docs/advanced-features/using-mdx) and [(remix.run) MDX](https://remix.run/docs/en/v1/guides/mdx) and on the [Remix addendum](#remix-addendum) below.
 1. Astro was on-par with Next.js at mid-range (1k) and on-par with Gatsby at the upper-range (4k) of this benchmark.
     * [Jon Neal submitted a PR to do Astro markdown processing via the MDX plugin](https://github.com/zachleat/bench-framework-markdown/pull/7).
 I re-ran the tests but the data for Astro didn’t change in a statistically significant way (yet?).
 Likely more to come there, this feature is _brand new_!
+    * _Updated August 10, 2022_ Astro results were updated to use newly released stable version 1.0.1.
+This resulted in a ~25% improvement for Astro across the board 🏆
 1. ~~I would [welcome a code review on the Remix site](https://twitter.com/zachleat/status/1553056554966040578)—it scaled so poorly that I suspect that I may have misconfigured something?
 I would be happy to update with corrections.~~
     * As noted in point 4 above, it is recommended for Remix projects by the Remix team to **not use file-system based routing for `.mdx` or `.md` files**. _(Read the [Remix addendum](#remix-addendum) below)._